Hoorieh-1989/DemoOO/README.md

  Simple C# Login User Customer for Book Order Introduction
-This C# application provides a basic login functionality which saves the customers NAME , EMAIL ,and Phone Number as a new customer . txtfile.tx
+This C# application provides a basic login functionality which saves the customers NAME , EMAIL ,and Phone Number as a new customer in a  textfile.txt
 Visual Studio or a compatible C# IDE
 .NET Framework or .NET Core
 Usage